endri81/data_analytics/content/publication/ May 30 - June 1, 2019-01-01_Mortality_rates_Upda.md

 +++
-title = "Mortality rates: Updating the most appropriate rates for the Albanian life insurance companies" date = "NA" authors = ["Etleva Llagami", "Kleida Haxhi", "Endri RACO"] publication_types = ["1"] publication = "32nd Panhellenic Statistics Conference.
-Statistical Institute and the Department of Mathematics of the University of Ioannina, Greece:" publication_short = "32nd Panhellenic Statistics Conference.
-Statistical Institute and the Department of Mathematics of the University of Ioannina, Greece:" url_code = "" image_preview = "" selected = false
+title = "Mortality rates: Updating the most appropriate rates for the Albanian life insurance companies" date = "2019" authors = ["Etleva Llagami", "Kleida Haxhi", "Endri RACO"] publication_types = ["1"] publication = "32nd Panhellenic Statistics Conference.
+Statistical Institute and the Department of Mathematics of the University of Ioannina, Greece" publication_short = "32nd Panhellenic Statistics Conference.
+Statistical Institute and the Department of Mathematics of the University of Ioannina, Greece" url_code = "" image_preview = "" selected = false